Let’s begin with the first two major contributions of horseshoe crab blood:

 Mysterious color of horseshoe crab’s blood

-Horseshoe crab blood is blue because it uses copper to carry oxygen, unlike humans who use iron.
+Horseshoe crab blood is blue because it uses copper to carry oxygen, unlike humans, who use iron.
 This copper-based pigment, called hemocyanin, turns the blood blue when exposed to air.
 The blue-green color helps scientists detect harmful bacteria, making this unique blood essential in medical testing.

 Horseshoe crab blood harvesting

 Fishermen catch horseshoe crabs during breeding and take them to labs, where about 30% of their blood is drawn.
-The crabs are then released in a new location, but 10-30% may not survive.
+The crabs are then released at a new location, but 10–30% may not survive.
 Blood harvesting helps in medical testing, but it raises concerns about impact on the species.

 Harvesting the blood of the horseshoe crab doesn’t kill them.
 Most of them survive after being bled; however, up to 30% may die during the process.
 Each year, around 50,000 horseshoe crabs die during the process.
 Then they are released in the wild; many of them can’t survive after being released as they become weak.